RHCSA/RHCSA.github.io/contents/06- Deploy, configure, and maintain systems/02- Start and stop services and configure services to start automatically at boot.md

+## 02- Start and stop services and configure services to start automatically at boot:

 The RHCSA exam topic **"Start and stop services and configure services to start automatically at boot"** focuses on managing system services using **`systemctl`**, the command used to control the **systemd** service manager.
 You’ll need to understand how to start, stop, restart, and enable/disable services, and ensure that service configurations are persistent across reboots.

 ---